-• A narrative describing consistency with other mitigation activities in the area.

-- A narrative describing long-term efficacy and sustainability of the project. - A plan for long-term operation and maintenance of the proposed project. - Information regarding the Benefit-Cost Analysis (BCA of the project: - Current BCA prepared for the project, if available; - Determined Benefits to MID Area; - BCA Methodology; and - An Additional Benefits Analysis must account for Economic or Community Development, and Other Social Benefits or Costs - For Non-FEMA BCA methodology: identify the methodology to be used. - An alternative qualitative (narrative) description of benefits to LMI persons when the BCA is less than one point zero (1.0), if applicable. - An Additional Benefits Analysis accounting for Economic or Community Development, and Other Social Benefits or Costs.
+- A narrative describing consistency with other mitigation activities in the area. - A narrative describing long-term efficacy and sustainability of the project. - A plan for long-term operation and maintenance of the proposed project. - Information regarding the BCA of the project: - Current BCA prepared for the project, if available; - Determined benefits to MID Area; - o BCA methodology; and - o For Non-FEMA BCA methodology: identify the methodology to be used. - An alternative qualitative (narrative) description of benefits to LMI persons when the BCA is less than one point zero (1.0), if applicable. - An additional benefits analysis accounting for economic or community development, and other social benefits or costs.

 HUD implemented the concept of Covered Projects to enhance the evaluation processes of large-scale infrastructure projects.
-As defined in 84 FR 45838, a Covered Project is an infrastructure project having: 1) a total project cost of one hundred million (\$100,000,000) or more, and 2) at least fifty million (\$50,000,000) of CDBG funds, regardless of source (CDBG-DR, CDBG-National Disaster Resilience (NDR), CDBG-MIT, or CDBG).
+As defined in 84 FR 45838, a Covered Project is an infrastructure project having: 1) a total project cost of one hundred million dollars (\$100,000,000) or more, and 2) at least fifty million dollars (\$50,000,000) of CDBG funds, regardless of source (CDBG-DR, CDBG-National Disaster Resilience (NDR), CDBG-MIT, or CDBG).

 The CDBG-MIT Action Plan must undergo a substantial amendment process before implementing a Covered Project.
-Each amendment, the CDBG-MIT Action Plan must undergo a substantial amendment process to will include a description of the project and information required for other CDBG-MIT activities, such as how it meets the definition of mitigation activity, consistency with the Mitigation Needs Assessment, eligibility under section 105(a) of the HCDA or a waiver or alternative requirement, and national objective, including additional criteria for mitigation activities.
+Each amendment will include a description of the project and information required for other CDBG-MIT activities, such as how it meets the definition of mitigation activity, consistency with the Mitigation Needs Assessment, eligibility under section 105(a) of the HCDA or a waiver or alternative requirement, and national objective, including additional criteria for mitigation activities.
 Additionally, the Action Plan must describe how the project meets additional national objectives criteria for Covered Projects, including its consistency with other mitigation activities in the same MID area and demonstrated long-term efficacy and sustainability of the project, including its operations and maintenance.